Dixboro United Methodist Church: History

 The first Methodist services in the village of Dixboro were performed in 1828.
 For the next 30 years, services were performed sporadically by circuit riders.
 Finally, in 1857, a group of Dixboro citizens met, elected a Board of Trustees, and authorized the building of a church for a price not to exceed $2500.
 The Board hired Ypsilanti, Michigan architect Abraham Cooper to design the church and Saline builder E. W. Ford to construct it.
 The building was completed in 1858, for a total cost of $2241.

 In 1920, a basement was dug underneath the church and a furnace installed.
+The church was documented by the Historic American Buildings Survey in 1936, which created drawings and photographs of the building.
 In 1950-51, a wing was added and the cupola was shortened.
 In 1969, a second wing was added.
 Finally, in 1997-98, the structure was completely renovated, and the cupola was restored to its original height.
 The church is still used for weekly services.

 Description

 The Dixboro United Methodist Church is a single-story, frame, Greek Revival structure topped with a square cupola and belfry.
 It is clad in clapboard siding.
 The front facade is divided into four bays by Doric pilasters, and a pedimented portico shelters the entrance.
 The entrance is flanked by triple-hung sash windows, which continue on each side of the church.